Data room security & secure document sharing.

 An installed Viewer is the most secure option for secure document sharing.

 Locklizard have implemented a full range of secure viewers (Secure document Viewers – which are best), allowing the best overall security solution to be matched to document requirements.
-This is a step forward to allowing publishers to develop more thorough security profiles to match document sensitivity.
+This is a step forward to allowing publishers to develop more thorough security profiles to match document sensitivity – you can create a properly secure data room while also enabling users to view documents both online and offline with full security.

 If you want to further explore what document security issues you need to think about for secure document sharing then see PDF DRM Security – 10 things you should know.